When it comes to solving the store execution issue, a Learning Management System is only one piece of the puzzle.

 In retail, Learning and Development is about teaching your employees skills and concepts that they can apply in the jobs they have today and in the future.
 One of the ways many retailers try to tackle L&D at scale is by implementing a Learning Management Solution, or LMS.

 At its core, an LMS is a platform built to create and manage eLearning courses – anything from onboarding courses to job-specific trainings.
-LMS solutions are tailored specifically to an individual employee’s learning needs, and usually made up of dozens (or hundreds!) of courses, learning pathways, and materials.
+LMS solutions are tailored specifically to an individual employee’s learning needs and are usually made up of dozens (or hundreds!) of courses, learning pathways, and materials.
 An LMS has the ability to track an employee’s progress against a learning objective, test their knowledge at regular intervals, and report results up the chain.
 And, yes, many of today’s LMS systems do this in a fun game-ified way (points and badges, anyone?).
 With the recent emergence of cloud technology, a sizable shift to a remote-work environment, and more shifting policies and procedures than ever before, it seems like Learning Management Solutions are having a bit of a moment.

 When it comes to implementing an LMS, a retailer’s underlying motivation is always sound: They want to share essential knowledge with their teams, and in turn they want the confidence that their investment is driving business results.
 But too often I see retailers narrowly focused on trainings and courseload, so much so that they miss the bigger picture at play – the importance of a solid communications infrastructure on which to build that LMS capability.